Top 3 Customer Analytics Scenarios That Provide Immediate Impact to Your Organization

 One of the most fundamental concepts within customer intelligence is segmentation.
 Customer Segmentation clusters behaviorally-distinct groups to use as a basis for identifying opportunities and gaps within the customer base for most spending.
 The main concepts of segmentation are geographic, demographic, behavioral, and psychographic.
 Within a customer intelligence platform, you can use customer segmentation when looking at purchasing data.

 Customer Health looks at ways that a customer base is attracting, retaining, and growing.
 For most retailers, this incorporates both marketing and customer services initiatives.
+This has become increasingly more important with retailers needing to navigate the current state of their industries.
 The idea of Customer Churn is turnover, or when a customer stops using your products or services for some time.
-Luckily, with sales data and knowledge on buyer behavior, this concept can be predicted.
+Right now companies are experiencing increases in customer churn and a disruption to the normalcy of customers lives has caused what seems like unpredictable situations.
+However, with sales data and knowledge on buyer behavior, this concept can be predicted.
 An example of a churn model, which uses predictive analytics, is a One-Time Purchase Propensity.
 This model looks at a one-time customer’s likelihood to return to your business.